CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

     **Note**: If you are working in the lab environment, please select the ellipsis on the top right of the screen.
 Use the slider to **enable VM Native Clipboard**.
 Select OK in the dialog.
 Once done pasting the queries you can disable this option.

-## Task 6: Create connection to Dataverse
+## Task 6: Create a connection to Dataverse

 Notice the five queries are pasted and now you have the Queries panel on the left.
 Since we do not have a connection created for Dataverse, you will see a warning message requesting you to configure the connection.